mehrancodes/mehrancodes/README.md

 # Hi there, I'm Mehran Rasulian! 👋

-Welcome to my GitHub profile!
 I'm a dedicated software developer with a passion for crafting robust web applications.
-My tech stack includes Laravel, PHP, Vue.js, and I have a knack for creating visually appealing designs using Tailwind CSS.
-Alongside, I'm deeply involved in the world of QA Automation.
+My tech stack includes Laravel, PHP, Vue.js, and Tailwind CSS for creating visually appealing designs.
+On top of that, I'm heavily involved in QA automation.

 ## 🔧 Technologies & Tools

 - **Backend:** Laravel, PHP
 - **Frontend:** Vue.js, HTML, CSS (with a focus on Tailwind CSS)
 - **Containerization:** Docker
-- **Testing:** QA Automation
+- **Testing:** QA Automation, PHPUnit, PestPHP

 ## 🌱 Currently Learning